Alexyuda/action-recognition-video-audio/README.md

 ## Action recognition using audio and video on ucf101
-This project is based on the the following repos: https://github.com/piergiaj/pytorch-i3d https://github.com/keunhong/pytorch-soundnet
+This project is using the the following repos: https://github.com/piergiaj/pytorch-i3d https://github.com/keunhong/pytorch-soundnet